-The Rhode Island Center for Freedom and Prosperity is Rhode Island’s leading free-enterprise public policy think tank.
-A nonprofit, nonpartisan organization, the RI Center for Freedom is dedicated to providing concerned citizens, the media, and public officials with empirical research data, while also advancing free-market solutions to public policy issues in the state.
+As Rhode Island’s leading free-enterprise public policy research and advocacy organization, our Center is nonprofit and nonpartisan.
+The Center is dedicated to providing concerned citizens, the media, and public officials with empirical research data, while also advancing market-based solutions to major public policy issues in the state.

 Board of Trustees

 - Dr. Stephen Skoly (Chairman)

 - Joseph Orlando, CPA